The Impact of Stellar Clustering on the Observed Multiplicity of Super-Earth systems: Outside-in Cascade of Orbital Misalignments Initiated by Stellar Flybys: Summary and Discussion

-Our calculations show that the number of effective flybys (that can generate $\Delta I > 0.5^\circ$ for the SEs) increases significantly when a second companion is added, suggesting that most initially coplanar SE systems with two companions in stellar overdensities will experience a flyby that will misalign their orbits, and thus break the co-transiting geometry.
+In this paper, we have adopted some simplifications in deriving the analytical estimates of the effect of flybys on SE systems with exterior companions.
+One of the simplifications that we made was to ignore the encounters with binary stars.
+Tight binaries with separation $a_{\rm binary} \ll a_{\rm p}$ are expected to behave similarly to a single stellar perturber.
+On the other hand, only one component will play a role in encounters with large-separation binaries ($a_{\rm binary} \gg a_{\rm p}$).
+For intermediate cases, more exploration is needed \citep[see e.g.][]{liEncountersInvolvingPlanetary2020}.

+Our calculations show that SE systems with only one outer companion are unlikely to be much impacted by the stellar flybys, while systems with two companions are likely to be impacted (depending on various parameters).
 However, SE systems with two companions may be rarer than their one-companion counterparts.
-Ultimately, further information on the correlation between inner SE systems and substellar companions will be needed to determine the relative prevalence of the mechanisms studied in this paper.
-Moreover, a deeper knowledge on the properties of stellar birth clusters (lifetime and density in particular) and their relation to the observed overdensities characterized in \cite{winter_stellar_2020} and \cite{longmoreImpactStellarClustering2021} is needed to conclude on the role of the flyby-induced misalignment scenario on planetary system architectures.
+Ultimately, further information on the correlation between inner SE systems and exterior planets/substellar companions will be needed to determine the relative prevalence of the mechanisms studied in this paper.
+Moreover, a deeper knowledge on the properties of stellar birth clusters (lifetime and density in particular) and their relation to the observed overdensities characterized in \cite{winter_stellar_2020} and \cite{longmoreImpactStellarClustering2021} is needed to draw firm conclusions on the role of the flyby-induced misalignment scenario in multi-planet systems.